theblindhen/icfp2023/README.md

 How to develop
 --------------

-For IDE support, start with
+For vim/emacs support, start with

     $ opam install merlin

 Now follow the instructions printed to stdout to configure vim or emacs support.

-Alternatively, find a suitable plugin for another IDE and document it here.
+For VS Code support, install the OCaml Language Server with

+    $ opam install ocaml-lsp-server

+Now install the VSCode OCaml platform extension

 Core library documentation can be found at https://ocaml.org/p/core/latest/doc/Core/index.html